yiithings/yii2-softdelete/README.md

 Soft delete extension for Yii2 framework.

-This extension ensures that soft-deleted has delete native consistent performance and is IDE-friendly.
+This extension ensures that soft-deleted has delete native consistent behavior and is IDE-friendly.

 Installation
 ------------